 ILNP - Identifier-Locator Network Protocol

-ILNP prototype testing for FreeBSD 14.0 @ IETF118/Prague.
+ILNP prototype testing for FreeBSD 14.0

 A prototype implementation of ILNP on FreeBSD 14.0 was tested and demonstrated at IETF118/Prague.
 Details of testing, including .pcap files for the communication exchange, as well as videos, can be found here.

-ILNP prototype code release based on Linux kernel v4.9.
+ILNP prototype code release based on Linux kernel v4.9

 A prototype implementation of ILNP is available on github.
 The code is based on extensions to the Linux kernel v4.9, and is specifically to demonstrate mobility in ILNP.
-A short video of this codebase in a video-streaming experiment using VLC can be found here.
+A short video of this codebase in a desktop video-streaming experiment using VLC can be found here.

 Overview

-This work was influenced by Mike O'Dell's prior work on the GSE/8+8 proposal for IPv6 and by work undertaken in the IRTF Namespace Research Group (NSRG), although the current work is different in various ways from those earlier proposals and discussions.
-In RFC6115 (Feb 2011), the IRTF Routing Research Group (RRG) co-chairs recommended that ILNP be pursued within the IETF.
+This work was influenced by Mike O'Dell's prior work on the GSE / 8+8 proposal for IPv6, and by work undertaken in the IRTF Namespace Research Group (NSRG), although our work is different in various ways from those earlier proposals and discussions.

 Although our work is architectural, it is driven by actual problems with the current Internet Architecture (RC4984).
 For example, an operational concern addressed by this proposal at an early stage was the rapid increase in size and in entropy of the Internet routing table, specifically the Routing Information Base (RIB) (RFC4098) of the Default-Free Zone (DFZ).
 A cause for both routing table growth and the increase in entropy is the method for site multihoming, which depends on adding extra more-specific prefixes globally for each multihomed site.

 An increasingly important concern is that of security and privacy online.
-The ILNP architecture can support both (topological) location privacy, and identity privacy at the network layer.
+The ILNP architecture can support both (topological) location privacy, and (node) identity privacy at the network layer.

 A good starting point to is to read the paper from JSAC (2010) then RFC6740 (2012).